ordercloud-api/ordercloud-javascript-catalyst/README.md

   withOcUserAuth(createPaymentHandler, ["Shopper"], ["Buyer"], ["xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx"]) )

-// Permits tokens with any roles and user type.
-However, process.env.OC_API_CLIENTS_WITH_ACCESS must be defined (comma-separated). router.post('api/checkout/payment', withOcUserAuth(createPaymentHandler))
+// Permission parameters are options.
+A token with any roles and user type can access this.
+// However, process.env.OC_API_CLIENTS_WITH_ACCESS must be defined (comma-separated). router.post('api/checkout/payment', withOcUserAuth(createPaymentHandler))

 // Permits tokens with any roles, user type, and client ID.
 Not recomended for normal uses.